alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 `User` is protected against mass-assignment vulnerabilities.
 Specifically, methods that accept a hash of attributes can only set `first_name` and `last_name`.

-Consider a controller that creates users:
+Next, consider a controller that creates users:

 @@@ ruby
 # app/controllers/users_controller.rb